Cruciferous Vegetables in the Diet and Colon Cancer Risk

 Scientists have long suspected that eating cruciferous vegetables lowers our risk of colorectal cancer.
 Observational studies have shown a link between the inclusion of the vegetables in our diet and a reduced risk of cancer in the large intestine.
 An explanation for this link has been hard to obtain, however.

-Some new research shows how a chemical called indole-3-carbinol that's made when we eat cruciferous vegetables helps mice.
+Some recent research shows how a chemical called indole-3-carbinol that's made in our intestine after we eat cruciferous vegetables helps mice.
 The chemical reduces inflammation and the risk of uncontrolled cell division in the gut of lab mice.
-The discoveries may be applicable to humans.
+The discoveries might be applicable to humans.

 What Are Cruciferous Vegetables?

 Cruciferous vegetable include broccoli, Brussels sprouts, cabbage, and other examples.
 Today the vegetables are often classified in the family Brassicaceae.
 Until quite recently, the family was known as the Cruciferae.
 The word “Cruciferae” was transformed into the adjective "cruciferous" to describe the vegetables and is still used for this purpose.
 The flowers of the plants are shaped like a cross.

 Some commonly available cruciferous vegetables include the following: